zanelliriccardo/ImageClassification/README.md

 MeanAccuracy = Σ1≤i≤N(predictions_i == targets_i) / N , where N is the total number of images in the test set

 ## 1. Introduction
-The  given  dataset  is  unbalanced  with  respect  to  theclasses  distribution,  then  we  decided  to use different class weights in  order  to  preserve  the  full  dataset proportions both in training, validation and testing.
+Dataset is unbalanced, so we use stratified sampling to preserve the proportion between training,validation and test set.
+Then we split offline with these percentage:
+Training 70%, Validation 20%, Test 10%

 ### 2. Data  Augmentation
-Due  to  the  reduced  dimension  of  the  proposed  datasetcompared to the parameters complexity of the underlying architecture, Data Augmentation purpouse consists in solving this issue by generating at run time several new transformed images which allow a better generalized performance of the model.
+We perform data augmentation to achieve a better generalization generating different image at each epoch.

 #### Transformations.
 Rotating, Zooming,Flipping, Brightness, Shifting.

 ## 3. Model
 VGG16 as feature extractor, then fine tuned using different class weights.